Quaggles/SwarmUI-FaceTools/README.md

 FaceRestoreCF does not automatically download the model, if the dropdown is empty you will need to download it manually [from here](https://github.com/sczhou/CodeFormer/releases/download/v0.1.0/codeformer.pth) rename it to `codeformer-v0.1.0.pth` and place it in `"SwarmUI/dlbackend/comfy/ComfyUI/models/facerestore_models"`

 Just make sure the parameter group is enabled and that `Face Restore Model` is set and it should work, you can also use 'Comfy Workflow/Import From Generate Tab' feature to see what the parameters are doing in the workflow.

+ReActor can do all the face restoration actions that FaceRestoreCF can but FaceRestoreCF caches the face restore model and runs much faster (And doesn't automatically download 2gb of models) so I've left support in for those who prefer it.

 ## Model Paths for Face Restore and Fask Models